tsuru/tsuru/docs/using/go.rst

     $ tsuru env-set GO_PKG_PATH=github.com/tsuru/helloworld --app helloworld

+If you have external dependencies, you should add them as vendored packages.
-An alternative solution is building your app locally and deploying it using the app deploy command:
+An alternative solution is building your app locally and deploying it using the app deploy command.
+In this case, you would also need a Procfile:

 .. highlight:: bash

 ::

     $ CGO_ENABLED=0 GOOS=linux GOARCH=amd64 go build -o helloworld
+    $ echo "web: ./helloworld" > ./Procfile
-    $ tsuru app-deploy --app helloworld ./helloworld
+    $ tsuru app-deploy --app helloworld ./helloworld ./Procfile

-If your app has other files to include in the deploy command, like a Procfile or tsuru.yaml, include them as parameters in the above command as well.
+If your app has other files to include in the deploy command, like tsuru.yaml, include them as parameters in the above command as well.

 Running the application
 =======================